November 2, 2025

 New research shows that tiny timing errors in how AGO2 controls genes may explain brain changes in LESKRES syndrome

 New research by Profs.
 Lessel, Kreienkamp and MacRae helps us understand why AGO2 mutations lead to neurodevelopmental problems — it’s not just a broken gene, but a disrupted regulatory system.
-Understanding exactly how the mutation disrupts its normal function is crucial is an important step toward future therapies.
+Understanding exactly how the mutation disrupts its normal function is an important step toward future therapies.

 AGO2 (like AGO1) helps control how other genes are turned “on” or “off,” especially in the brain.
 When AGO2 doesn’t work properly, it can affect brain development, speech, movement, and learning in different ways.

-What did the study look at?
+What did the researchers find?

 Researchers studied how the AGO2 protein works together with tiny molecules called miRNAs.
 In healthy cells, AGO2 and miRNAs constantly attach and release from their targets in a balanced way — like a switch that keeps gene activity just right.

-Even small disruptions of this rhythm cause downstream problems.
-With AGO2 mutations some RNAs that should be repressed may not be, or repression may become less precise
+With AGO2 mutations some RNAs that should be repressed may not be, or repression may become less precise.
+This results in widespread “noise” in gene activity, especially in brain cells.

 Altered interactions underlie AGO2-associated Lessel–Kreienkamp syndrome.
 Liu et al., Nucleic Acids Research 2025 Altered interactions underlie AGO2-associated Lessel–Kreienkamp syndrome.
 Liu et al., Nucleic Acids Research 2025